Toronto Transit Commission fares: Legacy fare media

 On 1 December 2019, the TTC ceased sales of tokens, legacy tickets and legacy TTC day passes to the general public.
-However, those already purchased may continue to be used until further notice.
+These legacy tokens continued to be accepted up to 1 June 2025.

 TTC paper transfers – obtained when a TTC fare is paid by cash, legacy ticket or token – which act as proof-of-payment and allow passengers to transfer between connecting TTC routes without having to pay another fare, are time sensitive and are good for a continuous, one-way trip on the TTC.
 Stopovers or return trips are not permitted.

 In addition to the single-trip legacy media, there are legacy (non-electronic) passes, which are simply shown to TTC employees – such as subway station attendants, bus or streetcar operators, roaming fare inspectors or special constables – as proof-of-payment: